On quaternionic ordinary families of modular forms and $p$-adic $L$-functions: Eichler--Shimura isomorphism

 Taking projective limits, and combining Lemma \ref{O2.1.5lemma} with Lemma \ref{lemmaintegral}, {we obtain an injective homomorphism of $\Lambda_\mathfrak{O}$-modules}

-\begin{remark} We conjecure that \eqref{mapmainthm} is an isomorphism, as in the $\GL_2$-case.
+\begin{remark} We conjecture that \eqref{mapmainthm} is an isomorphism, as in the $\GL_2$-case.
 The proof could be probably obtained by means of a finer control theorem for the inverse limit of modular forms. \end{remark}